box/box-ios-sdk/docs/usage/search.md

 To search within metadata for specific values, use the helper methods included in the SDK to construct the metadata query and call [`client.search.query(query:...)`][search] with the metadata filters and optionally a search query.
 If no additional content query string is needed, just set the `query` parameter to `nil`.
-This method will return an iterator object in the completion you can use to get the results.
+This method will return an iterator object in the completion, which is used to get the results.

 ```swift
 let metadataFilters = MetadataSearchFilter()